it-innovation/sam/doc/tutorial.rst

 .. image:: _images/factory5.png

-We need to be careful here, however.
+We need to be careful here.
 While playing around with aggregation strategies always leads to a correct over-approximation of the behaviour of the system, note that our goal refers to `TaskA`.
-We have proved that `otherClients` never gets access to `TaskA`, but which tasks are in `TaskA` now, and which are in `TaskOther`?
+We have proved that `otherClients` never gets access to `TaskA`, but which real tasks are in `TaskA` now, and which are in `TaskOther`?

 We can state our goal more explicitly by saying that `otherClients` must not get access to any reference that `clientA` may store in `myTask`::

-  denyAccess('otherClients', ?Value) :-
-        field('clientA', 'myTask', ?Value).
+  denyAccess('otherClients', ?Value) :- field('clientA', 'myTask', ?Value).

 This means that if there is some way that `clientA` could create a new task, aggregated under `TaskOther`, and store it in `myTask` then we would still detect the problem.